Gastro-Oesophageal Reflux Disease

 - Fatty or spicy foods

 The main symptom of gastro-oesophageal reflux disease is chest pain.
-This is classically a burning retrosternal sensation, that is worse after meals, lying down, bending over or straining.
+This is classically a burning retrosternal sensation, worse after meals, lying down, bending over, or straining.
 Typically, it is relieved (at least partially) by antacids.

 Examination is typically normal.

 The Los Angeles classification grades reflux oesophagitis based on severity from the endoscopic findings of mucosal breaks in the distal oesophagus: